 Then once you get the hang of things, then you can move on to others, that’s the best approach for a beginner.

 Recall what I said at the beginning.
 If you’re looking for a laptop that runs ‘Linux’ almost effortlessly, then by all means go with the Dell XP S9360-3591-SLV.
-It’s a well build, powerful, very popular, ultra-portable laptop that not only can let you run ‘Linux’ easily, but also feature a great display screen that has been praised by many reviewers.
+It’s a well build, powerful, very popular, ultra-portable laptop that not only can let you run ‘Linux’ easily but also feature a great display screen that has been praised by many reviewers.
 If however, you want something cheap, then go with the Acer Aspire E 15 E5-575G-57D4.
 As far as ‘Linux’ compatibility goes, it’s almost as good as the Dell, plus it’s a great value for the money.

 Thirdly, if you’re looking for a laptop to do some gaming on ‘Linux’, then Dell Inspiron i5577-7342BLK-PUS looks pretty solid to me.
-Again, there are many other gaming laptops out there, true, but I specifically chose this one because, it features hardware that are already compatible with ‘Linux’, although I cannot vouch for the Nvidia GTX 1050 with the same confidence.
+Again, there are many other gaming laptops out there, true, but I specifically chose this one because, it features hardware that is already compatible with ‘Linux’, although I cannot vouch for the Nvidia GTX 1050 with the same confidence.
 That said, you shouldn’t buy a ‘Linux’ gaming laptop without wanting to get your hands dirty a bit.
 In that case, if you’re not happy with its hardware capabilities (it’s quite capable) and would like to do the research and choose a different one, then by all means do so.

 I wish you good luck with your purchase and thank you for reading!